 List of the best Tupac Shakur movies, ranked best to worst with movie trailers when available.
-Tupac Shakur's highest grossing movies have received a lot of accolades over the years, earning millions upon millions around the world.
-The order of these top Tupac Shakur movies is decided by how many votes they receive, so only highly rated Tupac Shakur movies will be at the top of the list.
+Tupac's highest grossing movies have received a lot of accolades over the years, but the order of this Tupac movies list is decided by how many votes each film receives, so only hist most highly rated movies will be at the top of the list.
 Tupac Shakur has been in a lot of films, so people often debate each other over what the greatest Tupac Shakur movie of all time is.
 If you and a friend are arguing about this then use this list of the most entertaining Tupac Shakur films to end the squabble once and for all.

 If you think the best Tupac Shakur role isn't at the top, then upvote it so it has the chance to become number one.
 The greatest Tupac Shakur performances didn't necessarily come from the best movies, but in most cases they go hand in hand.

-Juice is a 1992 American crime drama thriller directed by Ernest R. Dickerson, written by Ernest R. Dickerson and Gerard Brown.
+Juice is a 1992 American drama thriller directed by Ernest R. Dickerson, written by Ernest R. Dickerson and Gerard Brown.
 It stars rapper Tupac Shakur and Omar Epps.
 Additional cast members include Jermaine "Huggy" Hopkins, Khalil Kain, and Samuel L. Jackson; the film features cameo appearances by Queen Latifah, EPMD, Special Ed, Ed Lover, Doctor Dré, Flex Alexander, Fab Five Freddy, Yo-Yo, Donald Faison and Treach.
-The film was directed by cinematographer Ernest R. Dickerson who has directed and written other Hollywood films such as Surviving the Game and Bulletproof as well as some television series such as ER and The Wire.
-The film touches on the lives of four youths growing up in ...more on Wikipedia
+The film was directed by cinematographer Ernest R. Dickerson who has directed and written other Hollywood films such as Surviving the Game and Bulletproof as well as some television series such as ER and The Wire. ...more on Wikipedia

 Actors: Tupac Shakur, Samuel L. Jackson, Queen Latifah, Omar Epps, Donald Faison, + more